Morton Peto: Career

 When his uncle died in 1830, Peto and his older cousin, Thomas Grissell (who had been a partner to his uncle for five years), went into partnership.
 The firm of Grissell and Peto (1830–1847) built many well-known buildings in London, including the Reform Club, the Oxford & Cambridge Club, the Lyceum, St James's Theatre and Hungerford Market at Charing Cross.
 In addition, they built Nelson's Column the new Houses of Parliament (1843) and the vast infrastructure project of the London brick sewer.

 Another project, in 1848, was the Bloomsbury Baptist Chapel, the first Baptist church with spires in London.
 Tradition has it that the Crown Commissioner was reluctant to lease the land to nonconformists because of their "dull, spire-less architecture".
 Peto is said to have exclaimed, "A spire, my Lord?
 We shall have two!"
 The church had twin spires until 1951, when they were removed as unsafe.

 Railway works

 In 1834 Peto saw the potential of the newly developing railways and dissolved the connection with his uncle's building firm.
-He and his cousin Grissell founded a business as an independent railway contractor.
+He and his cousin Thomas Grissell founded a business, Grissell and Peto, as an independent railway contractor.
 His firm's first railway work was to build two stations in Curzon Street, Birmingham.
 Next, the firm built its first line of track, the Hanwell and Langley section of the Great Western Railway, which included the Wharncliffe Viaduct.

 Grissell became increasingly nervous about the risks taken by Peto, and in 1846 dissolved the partnership.